 The team is now looking at different models of paediatric palliative care.
 The place where the child is cared for is not the only issue.
 Different professionals and services need to be involved.
 This ongoing research aims to find the most effective and efficient model of services, whether in hospital, hospice or at home.

 The full paper: Gibson-Smith D, and others.
 Place of death of children and young adults with a life-limiting condition in England: a retrospective cohort study.
 Archives of Disease in Childhood 2021

 A paper which looks at the number of children with life-limiting conditions: Fraser LK, and others.
 Estimating the current and future prevalence of life-limiting conditions in children in England.
 Palliative Medicine 2020

 Together for Short Lives, a charity that supports families with children with life-limiting conditions.

 Martin House Research Centre, which has information about research into end of life care for children with life-limiting conditions.

-This research was funded by the Martin House Research Centre and supported by a NIHR Doctoral Research Fellowship and a NIHR Career Development Fellowship.
+Funding: This research was funded by the Martin House Research Centre and supported by a NIHR Doctoral Research Fellowship and a NIHR Career Development Fellowship.

 Conflicts of Interest: Hannah Easdown is a member of the Interim Advisory Group (IAG), at the NIHR Centre for Engagement and Dissemination.

 Disclaimer: NIHR Alerts are not a substitute for professional medical advice.
 They provide information about research which is funded or supported by the NIHR.
 Please note that views expressed in NIHR Alerts are those of the author(s) and reviewer(s) and not necessarily those of the NHS, the NIHR or the Department of Health and Social Care.